Zavy86/docker-course/topics/10-copying-files/IT.md

-# Copying files during the Build
+# Copying files during the build

 > __copying files during the build__
 >